The Resistance: Rise of The Runaways: Critical reception

 The Resistance: Rise of The Runaways was welcomed with positive reception by critics.
 Review aggregator Metacritic gave the album an 82 out of 100 based on 4 professional reviews, citing "universal acclaim".
-In a four-and-a-half star review from Alternative Press, Phil Freeman averring, "Crown The Empire have stepped up in a big way, with every aspect of The Resistance: Rise of The Runaways coming across bigger, harder and just more than their full-length debut".
-Rob Sayce at Rock Sound says "Talk about impeccable timing.
+In a four-and-a-half star review from Alternative Press, Phil Freeman said, "Crown The Empire have stepped up in a big way, with every aspect of The Resistance: Rise of The Runaways coming across bigger, harder and just more than their full-length debut".
+Rob Sayce at Rock Sound said "Talk about impeccable timing.
 In its propensity for Hollywood-style melodrama and barrage of arena-friendly hooks, Crown The Empire's second album is both relentlessly on trend and yet relatively individual, succeeding where previous effort The Fallout so often faltered", bestowing a seven out of ten upon the work.
-In a three-and-a-half star review from AllMusic, Gregory Heaney claiming, "Crown the Empire widen their dynamic range with the simultaneously soaring and punishing...
-In fact, this theatricality is easily the album's most engaging feature, making The Resistance: Rise of The Runaway a unique offering in an otherwise dull post-hardcore landscape."
+In a three-and-a-half star review from AllMusic, Gregory Heaney claimed, "Crown the Empire widen their dynamic range with the simultaneously soaring and punishing...
+In fact, this theatricality is easily the album's most engaging feature, making The Resistance: Rise of The Runaways a unique offering in an otherwise dull post-hardcore landscape."

-Lais Martins Waring for Big Cheese believing "The Resistance probably won't change any lives, but Crown the Empire should be proud of their second album, because it's pretty damn enjoyable.
+Lais Martins Waring for Big Cheese stated "The Resistance probably won't change any lives, but Crown the Empire should be proud of their second album, because it's pretty damn enjoyable.
 They're onto a good thing here.
-Keep an eye on them", bequeathing the project a seven out of ten.
-In a nine out of ten review for Outburn, Brooke Daly tells "The highlight of The Resistance: Rise of The Runaways is the musicianship...
+Keep an eye on them", awarding the album a seven out of ten.
+In a nine out of ten review for Outburn, Brooke Daly said "The highlight of The Resistance: Rise of The Runaways is the musicianship...
 The album sounds progressive while maintaining their core sound.
 They have honed it, creating a thrilling album in the process."
-Nathaniel Lay of New Noise remarks "Rise of The Runaways is a bit more deliberate and elaborate in design... an album of fair size, and therefore offers plenty of content...
+Nathaniel Lay of New Noise remarked "Rise of The Runaways is a bit more deliberate and elaborate in design... an album of fair size, and therefore offers plenty of content...
 The Resistance is also certainly a worthy release for its scene.
 Crown the Empire are most definitely talented musicians, and they could be onto something here.
 Maybe in an album or two, they'll become unstoppable", conferring a four star rating upon the project.
 Thomas Doyle of Kerrang! gave the album four K's out of a possible five, praising the concept album for not trying to be too clever and resulting in overblown monstrosities, and goes on to say that it feels energised and packed with the energy and spirit of metalcore music with an added narrative.